kgateway-dev/kgateway/docs/content/guides/integrations/service_mesh/istio.md

    gloo-6c8f68bd4b-rv52f            1/1     Running   0          3h58m
    ```

-9. Describe the `gateway-proxy` pod to verify that the second container runs an Istio proxy image, such as `docker.io/istio/proxyv2:1.12.7`.
+9. Describe the `gateway-proxy` pod to verify that the `istio-proxy` and `sds` containers are running.
    ```shell
    kubectl describe <gateway-pod-name> -n gloo-system
    ```